 The shadow payroll process is a combination of repetitive manual tasks where each department is reliant on the next to complete the manual shadow payroll calculation and necessary monthly reporting.
 This makes shadow payroll prime candidate for automation.

-The five key drivers for automation in the shadow payroll:
+Five key drivers for automation in the shadow payroll:

 The value of shadow payroll digital transformation